Hungreeee/Resume-Screening-RAG-Pipeline/README.md

 ![system-structure](https://github.com/Hungreeee/Resume-Screening-LLM-RAG/assets/46376260/b108cbda-81fa-495c-b2a6-c3a279310bf6)

-The process begins by processing resumes into a vector storage for knowledge construction.
+The process begins by processing resumes into a vector storage.
 Upon receiving the input job descriptions query, the LLM agent is prompted to generate sub-queries.
 The vector storage then performs a retrieval process for each given query to return the top-K most similar documents.
-The document list for each sub-query is combined and re-ranked into a new ranked document list.
-This document set is then augmented into an LLM agent for the subsequent generative process.
-The LLM then utilizes the retrieved applicants’ information as context to form accurate, relevant, and informative responses to assist hiring managers in grasping the context of the applicants more efficiently.
+The document list for each sub-query is combined and re-ranked into a ranked document list.
+This document set is then augmented into an LLM agent for the generative process.
+The LLM then utilizes the retrieved applicants' information as context to form accurate, relevant, and informative responses to assist hiring managers in matching resumes with job descriptions.

 Tech stacks: `langchain`, `FAISS`, `openai`.